mkloubert/vs-remote-debugger/README.md

 Saved favorites to 'e:\test\myfavs.json'
 ```

-The first execution uses as relative path by using the value from *localSourceRoot* property (*configurations* section) of your *launch.json* file:
+The first execution uses a relative path by using the value from *localSourceRoot* property (*configurations* section) of your *launch.json* file as base/root directory:

 ```json
 {